Quentinrezzo/Final-Project-Formula1/project_report.md

 ### B. Objective
 The main goal of this project is to leverage machine learning techniques to predict Formula 1 race outcomes for both Grand Prix and Sprint races.
 Specifically, the models aim to forecast whether a driver will finish within the top-10, top-3, or Win a Grand Prix, and within the top-8, top-3, or Win a Sprint race.
 These thresholds align with the FIA’s official points-scoring positions and provide a structured way to evaluate model performance across varying levels of competitiveness.

-To achieve this, Random Forest classifiers are trained using data from the five most recent seasons preceding the target year.
+Machine learning classifiers were trained using data from the five most recent seasons preceding the target year.
 For the current project, this means that models predicting the 2026 season use data from 2021 to 2025.
 This rolling-window approach enables the models to learn from the latest performance dynamics while avoiding information leakage from future results.
 Separate models are built for Grand Prix and Sprint formats to capture their distinct race lengths, strategies, and point systems.

 The project’s objectives extend beyond accurate prediction.
-By analyzing feature importances, it seeks to identify which elements such as driver consistency, team performance trends, and circuit characteristics most influence success.
-These findings are then visualized to provide a clear, interpretable view of what drives high performance in Formula 1.
+By analyzing feature importances, it seeks to identify key performance drivers such as team trends, driver consistency, and circuit characteristics and visualize them for interpretability.

 ### C. Scope
 The scope of this project is defined by both its analytical depth and its temporal focus.
 The analysis covers Formula 1 race data from 2015 to 2025.
 This range ensures sufficient historical depth to capture evolving performance trends while maintaining relevance to the modern hybrid era of Formula 1.